EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 ***NOTE :*** _The NPL messaging is not available in the read-only contract mode, hence this should be done in a consensus invocation ( !ctx.readonly )._

 By default [HotPocket config](reference-configurations.md) specifies `npl` mode as `private` so that NPL messages can only be passed between UNL nodes.
-Setting `npl` to `public` will make it possible for any connected node (non-UNL) nodes to receive NPL messages.
+Setting `npl` to `public` will make it possible for any connected node (non-UNL) to receive NPL messages.
 In any case, HotPocket will reject NPL messages that are sent by non-UNL nodes.

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");